Articles of Incorporation California: Everything You Need to Know

 - Along with a completed form, the foreign corporation must include a certificate of good standing provided by the state in which the foreign corporation usually does business.
 This needs to be done within six months of filing the statement.

 If you need help filing your articles of incorporation in California or have additional questions about the process, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.